-Deferred Offering Costs: The Company capitalized certain legal, accounting and other third-party fees that are directly related to the Company's in-process equity financings until such financings were completed.
-Upon closing the IPO in August 2020, all deferred offering costs were reclassified from prepaid and other current assets and recorded against the IPO proceeds reducing additional paid-in capital.
+Deferred Offering Costs: The Company capitalizes certain legal, accounting and other third-party fees that are directly related to the Company's in-process equity financings until such financings are consummated.
+After consummation of an equity financing, these costs are recorded as a reduction of the proceeds received as a result of the financing.
+Should a planned equity financing be abandoned, terminated or significantly delayed, the deferred offering costs are immediately written off to operating expenses.
+As of June 28, 2020, the Company recorded deferred offering costs related to its IPO of \$2,338 in the accompanying unaudited condensed consolidated balance sheets and are included in prepaid expenses and other current assets.
+Upon closing the IPO in August 2020, deferred offering costs were reclassified from prepaid and other current assets and recorded against the IPO proceeds reducing additional paid-in capital.

 Recently Adopted Accounting Pronouncements: The new accounting pronouncements recently adopted by the Company are described in the Company's audited consolidated financial statements as of and for the fiscal year ended December 29, 2019, and the notes thereto.
-Except as described below, there have been no new accounting pronouncements adopted by the Company during the 39-week period ended September 27, 2020.
+Except as described below, there have been no new accounting pronouncements adopted by the Company during the 26-week period ended June 28, 2020.